 - Constant torque motor.
-This technology finds a balance between price and energy efficiency.
+This technology finds is a balance between price and energy efficiency.
 It provides an electrical efficiency boost over a standard motor design.

 - Variable-speed motor.
 The most energy-efficient furnaces can operate at different speeds.
 Instead of running at full speed 24/7, they will quietly operate at a low or medium speed at times.
 This helps improve your comfort while keeping energy costs low, both in the winter and summer.
 And it also keeps indoor humidity under control.